Quintony1/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that prints all the groups
+Script that changes the owner